mariavalentina27/training-futureup-java/README.md

     spring.jackson.default-property-inclusion=non_null

 The fields `spring.datasource.username` and  `spring.datasource.password` correspond to the username and password you set during the PostgreSQL installation process.
 The default user is `postgres`

+# 4. Postman

+## 4.1 Importing a collection into Postman